Trump holds campaign rally indoors despite coronavirus concerns

-Trump, a Republican, railed against his Democratic rival, former Vice President Joe Biden, suggesting he was taking drugs and was soft on crime.
+A Republican, Trump railed against his Democratic rival, former Vice President Joe Biden, suggesting that he was somehow soft on crime and, without evidence, that he was taking drugs.

 “Biden wants to appease domestic terrorists and my plan is to arrest domestic terrorists,” Trump said to an enthusiastic crowd.
 “If Biden wins, the mob wins.”

+“I called for a drug test because, you know what?
+I want a drug test, because we don’t want to have a situation like we could have with this guy,” Trump said.

+Asked to respond to Trump’s drug remarks, the Biden campaign had no comment and instead criticized the president’s leadership amid the unrest in cities over racial injustice.

-People in the crowd were seated close together and many did not wear masks.
+People in the Nevada crowd were seated close together and many did not wear masks.

+Nevada’s Democratic governor, Steve Sisolak, fired off a series of tweets describing the large, indoor gathering as high risk and calling Trump’s decision to hold it “reckless and selfish.”

+“The President appears to have forgotten that this country is still in the middle of a global pandemic,” Sisolak tweeted.

-Biden has criticized Trump for holding campaign events that put people at risk of contracting the coronavirus, which has killed more than 194,000 people in the United States.
+Biden as criticized Trump for holding campaign events that put people at risk of contracting the coronavirus, which has killed more than 194,000 people in the United States.

 Trump played down the virus in its early stages and has alternately embraced and disregarded advice from public health experts, who encourage mask-wearing and maintaining social distance to prevent its spread.